sxqkov/doomsdayfinder/README.md

 # doomsdayfinder
-basic poweshell script that using $strings for scan *.jar
+basic poweshell script
+used $strings feature for scan *.jar nothing special

+used script as main - miniss (redlotus)